A Complexity-Brightness Correlation in Gamma Ray Bursts: Brightness Dependent Correlations in the Average Time Profile

-Figure~\ref{fig:atpbr} presents the decaying and rising slopes for samples 1+2, 3+4 and 5+6.
-Except for the apparent time dilation effect, the deformation of the weakest ATP is clearly visible.
-Partially, this deformation results from brightness dependent bias (short weak bursts have smaller trigger efficiency and the peak searching scheme is unable to find the sharp peaks of longer events, also see Fig.~\ref{fig:deform}).
-This bias suppress the ATP within 1 s from the peak while its effect beyond 1 s is not so strong.
+Figure~\ref{fig5} presents the decaying and rising slopes for samples 1+2, 3+4, and 5+6.
+The stretched exponential indices for these samples are given in Table~\ref{tab3}.
+Except for the apparent ``time dilation'' effect, the deformation of the weakest ATP is clearly visible.
+Partially, this deformation results from brightness dependent biases (short weak bursts have smaller trigger efficiency and the peak searching scheme is unable to find the sharp peaks of longer events, also see Fig.~\ref{fig9} in Appendix A).
+These biases suppress the ATP within 1 s from the peak while its effect beyond 1 s is not so strong.

-The estimate of the significance level for the shape variation is difficult because trigger selection and Poisson biases give deformations of the same sign (but still much smaller) as observed.
-SPS97 estimated the significance level of deformation of the decaying slope for the weakest sample as 0.95 after correcting for the above biases and possible error of the background subtraction.
-We do not make this estimate here, because the deformations of the ATP must appear as the direct consequence of the much more significant complexity -- brightness correlation described above.
+The estimate of the significance level for the shape variation is difficult because trigger selection and Poisson biases give deformations of the same sign as (but still much smaller than) observed.
+SPS97 estimated the significance level of deformation of the decaying slope for the weakest sample as 0.05 after correcting for the above biases and possible error of the background subtraction.
+We do not make such an estimate here, because the deformations of the ATP must appear as a direct consequence of the much more significant complexity -- brightness correlation described above.